Cupcake-Design-System/cupcake-design-system.github.io/content/elements/buttons-2-0.md

 {% for color in site.data.theme-colors %}
 <button type="button" class="c-btn c-btn-{{ color }}" disabled>{{ color | capitalize }}</button>{% endfor %}
 {% endexample %}

-## Additional Variations

-Don't see what your looking for?
-Check out the more [variations](https://cupcake.netlify.com/pages/buttons.html)

 <!-- ### Outlines